osudrl/cassie-trajectory-editor/WRITEUP.md

 <img align="right" src="https://i.imgur.com/rlcpkPP.gif" width="300">

 The Cassie Trajectory Editor aids in designing reference trajectories for the [Cassie robot](http://www.agilityrobotics.com/robots/).
 The trajectories serve as targets in the [reinforcement learning process](https://arxiv.org/abs/1803.05580).
 Both physical and [simulated Cassie](https://github.com/osudrl/cassie-mujoco-sim) can learn different walking gaits through this process.

-The tool allows ([#5](https://github.com/osudrl/cassie-trajectory-editor/issues/5)) the user to either [initialize the timeline](https://github.com/osudrl/cassie-trajectory-editor/blob/docs/README.md#initialization) with a single pose or a full trajectory.
+The tool allows  the user to either [initialize the timeline](https://github.com/osudrl/cassie-trajectory-editor/blob/docs/README.md#initialization) ([#5](https://github.com/osudrl/cassie-trajectory-editor/issues/5)) with a single pose or a full trajectory.
 While editing, the tool helps the user visualize changes to the initial timeline.
 After designing the gait, the user exports the reference trajectory to seed the learning process.

 # Methods and Results

-## User Experience
+## Modification Tools

-### Keybinds

-### Installation
+### Gaussian Smoothing

-### Calculation Delays
+### Target-Based Transformation

 ## Inverse Kinematics